Metro Vancouver is home to a number of indoor climbing wall venues including Clip ‘n Climb, the Hive, Climb Base5 and Cliffhanger Climbing Gym.

 Hive Bouldering Gym

 The Hive has a facility in Vancouver as well as a second in North Vancouver.
 The Vancouver location is at 520 Industrial Avenue which is a 10-minute or 1-km walk from the Main Street SkyTrain Station near Science World.

 Vancouver’s Hive location is a gym and, as the name suggests, it’s all about “bouldering” and climbing on rocks.
 It’s in a large 10,000-square-foot facility and features showers, weights and other general fitness equipment.
 It hosts competitions and special events, and offers climbing courses and even yoga.
 The place is for both youth and adults, and is popular with serious climbers.

 What makes both the Vancouver and North Shore locations of the Hive unique is that climbing at the Hive doesn’t involve ropes, harnesses, belay systems or needing a partner.
 It’s all about bouldering.
 The Hive is also one of the few places that offers both rock climbing and yoga.

 The Hive offers drop-in climbing opportunities and both monthly and annual memberships.
-Drop-in sessions cost about $21 per visit for adults, which is about average.
-A month costs around $125 and an annual membership is slightly more than $850.
+Drop-in sessions cost about $23 per visit for adults, which is about average.
+A month costs around $130 and an annual membership is around $900.